nextflow-io/nextflow/docs/fusion.md

 ### Requirements

 Fusion file system is designed to work with containerised workloads, therefore it requires the use of a container engine such as Docker or a container native platform for the execution of your pipeline e.g. AWS Batch or Kubernetes.

-It also requires the use of {ref}`Wave containers<wave-page>` and Nextflow version `22.10.0` or later.
-The support for Google Cloud Storage requires Nextflow `23.02.0-edge` or later.
+It also requires the use of {ref}`Wave containers<wave-page>`.

 ### AWS S3 configuration